SecHex/SecHex-Spoofy/README.md

     • Sets the registry value of "ProductId" to the new generated product ID.
     • Logs the original and new product IDs using the SaveLogs("product", logBefore, logAfter) method.

++ **Display Spoofing** *[New]* (testing) - [15.06.23]
+    • Spoofs display settings by modifying the registry.
+    • Opens the registry key for display settings.
+    • Generates a random display ID.
+    • Updates the registry values for MRU0, MRU1, MRU2, MRU3, and MRU4.
+    • Saves the before and after log information.

 **Design Update** - 20.05.23